zydeico/wire/README.md

 ## Contributing to the code

 If you wish to contribute source code to one of our repositories you have to sign our [Contributor Agreement](https://github.com/wireapp/wire/raw/master/assets/Wire%20Contributor%20Agreement.pdf) first.

-Please [download](https://github.com/wireapp/wire/raw/master/assets/Wire%20Contributor%20Agreement.pdf) the agreement, fill in all required information and send it to opensource@wire.com.
-After that we will shortly be able to accept your Pull Requests on GitHub.
+When you submit your first pull request, you can sign the agreement electronically by filling in the required information.
+You will not have to sign it again for subsequent pull requests from the same GitHub account.

-## Translate the app
+## Translating the apps

 You can help with the crowdsourced translations from Wire Apps on [Crowdin](https://crowdin.com/projects/wire).